 Before applying for a manager’s certificate you must have attended and passed an alcohol licensing course.
 You must then apply for a License Controller Qualification (LCQ) certificate.

-LCQ course must be provided by a recognised training provider that offers New Zealand Qualifications Authority (NZQA) unit standards 4646 and 16705.
+LCQ courses must be provided by a recognised training provider that offers New Zealand Qualifications Authority (NZQA) unit standards 4646 and 16705.
 These unit standards are under the Sale and Supply of Alcohol Act 2012.

 LCQ courses and certificates completed under the Sale of Liquor Act 1989 can no longer be accepted.